Program Details | Earth Science Bachelor’s

 or

-Courses taken under the undifferentiated grading option (pass/no pass) are not acceptable toward fulfilling major requirements.
+Courses must be taken as graded (A-F).
+Courses taken under the undifferentiated grading option (pass/no pass) are not acceptable toward fulfilling the School major requirements.